 2011: Teen site revised.
 Today what was once the Teen Portal is an interactive teen center by and for Arlington teens, Arlingtonteens.com.
 Also working with County and Schools, APCYF developed a community school model implemented at Carlin Springs Elementary School, now in its tenth year.

 2012: Received Strategic Prevention Framework State Incentive Grant (SPF SIG) for work of READY Coalition.

 2013: Launched new website.

-2014: Our latest report card is now online.
+2014: Report card .
 Contact us to get involved with our Community Engagement Process

 APCYF has acted as a catalyst and convener inviting Arlingtonians to be part of the solution – ensuring that all our young people have what they need to grow to their highest potential.
 APCYF is committed to continuing to work with the entire community as we reach toward the vision of a community where all children’s needs are met and their voices heard.